 Heating Oil Tank Sizes

-If you’re installing a new oil storage tank, whether it’s a replacement for an old one or for a new build, chances are the conversation will have turned to what size oil tank you need.
-Oil storage tanks come in all shapes and sizes these days, and can be plastic or metal, single-skinned or double-skinned, designed for residential or commercial buildings.
+If you’re installing a new oil storage tank, whether it’s a replacement for an old one or for a new build, chances are the conversation will have turned to what size fuel tank you need.
+Oil storage tanks come in all shapes and sizes these days, and can be plastic or metal, single-skinned or double-skinned, designed for domestic and commercial buildings.
 So, deciding which type and size of oil tank you need can be a bit of a conundrum.
 Let’s put some clarity onto the situation.

 About your oil tank

 There are different oil storage tanks to suit different requirements but the first thing to mention is that you need to make sure it has been manufactured in accordance with OFTEC’s standards – OFS T100 for plastic tanks and OFS T200 for steel tanks.